 We receive approaches via email, via Linked-In, etc, from outsourcing firms on a regular basis.
-Their message extoll the virtues of their multi-talented legion of software developers that can be hired from as little as $5.00 / hour.
-On the face of it getting staff at $5.00 sounds great, if you assume the staff know how to do their job.
+Their message extolls the virtues of their multi-talented legion of software developers that can be hired for as little as $5.00 / hour.
+On the face of it getting staff at $5.00 sounds great if you assume the staff know how to do their job.
 The list of technologies, computer languages and computing platforms they support is vast.
 You almost wonder how they do it.
 And at $5.00/hour.
-Whats the catch?
+What’s the catch?

 $5/hour.
 10$/hour.
 Either of these rates is really attractive.
 No surprise, that is pretty much their unique selling point.

 In purely financial terms this looks like a win.
 But the true cost of using outsourced software development is not the expense of paying for it.
 The cost is elsewhere.
 I’ll come back to this later.

 Typically these operations are set up in low-cost parts of the world, usually developing countries, ex-eastern bloc countries, India, and China.
 Often with a nice shiny headquarters in the US or the UK.

 Everyone (well, almost) has access to the Internet these days.
 Distributed teams are not new.
 Lots of people do it.
 We do it.
 The most famous web product team on the planet does it.
 It is quite possible your outsourcing company will work this way.
 If that is important to you, you should find out.

 You will need a core spoken/written language for communications.
 That will probably be English, just because that is the way the world works and software tends to be written that way.